moechofe/lowresrmx/asset.dev/manual.md

 This example is tricky, there is one `RETURN`, two labels and three `GOSUB`.
 The good habit explain above is broken here, but here is the explaination.

-The important things is not the number of `RETURN` is the number of times the instruction is executed.
-User have to understand that one `GOSUB` execution will increase by one the size of the stack, and one execution of `RETURM` will reduce the same stack by exactly one.
-Every time the `WAIT VBL` instruction is reach, the stack size is empty, and that's is good sign.
+The important things is not the number of `RETURN` appear in the code but the number of times the command is executed.
+User have to understand that one `GOSUB` execution will [increase by one the size of the stack](#stack-subroutine-and-return), and one execution of `RETURN` will reduce the same stack by exactly one.
+If every time the `WAIT VBL` instruction is executed and the stack size is empty: it's a good sign.
 It means that the stack will not be overflowed.

-TODO: Difference with SUB
+User can print the current stack using [command `TRACE` from the debugger](#dbg-trace).

-#### `ON GOTO`
+#### `ON GOTO`<br>`ON GOSUB`

-**Jump table.**
+    on value goto label0[,label1...]

-Jump to one of the listed label according to a value.
+Jump to one of the listed `label` according to a `value`.

-Syntax:

-    ON value GOTO label0[,label1...]
+With `ON GOSUB` will store the current program location on top of the stack before jumping, allowing to `RETURN` to this location later.

 Will read the `value` and jump to:
 - the first label if `value` equal `0` zero,